DrFriendless/favcombo/README.md

 This code was originally based on ng-multiselect-dropdown by Nilesh Patel.
 However as that component was for an entirely different purpose, I have made massive changes.

+There are no tests.
+Sorry, I don't understand Angular testing yet.